Quantcast

 Great, important question.
 Here's the basic logic:

-2. It follows that if we want to represent a Lie group $G$ of symmetries of a system via transformations on the Hilbert space, then we must do so with a projective unitary representation of the Lie group $G$.
-The projective part comes from the fact that the transformations are unitary or anti-unitary "up to phase," namely we represent such symmetries with a mapping $U:G\to \mathscr U(\mathcal H)$ such that for each $g_1,g_2\in G $, there exists a phase $c(g_1, g_2)$ such that \begin{align} U(g_1g_2) = c(g_1, g_2) U(g_1) U(g_2) \end{align} where $\mathscr U(\mathcal H)$ is the group of unitary operators on $\mathcal H$.
-In other words, a projective unitary representation is just an ordinary unitary representation with an extra phase factor that prevents it from being an honest homomorphism.
+2. It follows that if we want to represent a Lie group G of symmetries of a system via transformations on the Hilbert space, then we must do so with a projective unitary representation of the Lie group G. The projective part comes from the fact that the transformations are unitary or anti-unitary "up to phase," namely we represent such symmetries with a mapping U:GU(H) such that for each g1,g2G, there exists a phase c(g1,g2) such that U(g1g2)=c(g1,g2)U(g1)U(g2)

-3. Working with projective representations isn't as easy as working with ordinary representations since they have the pesky phase factor $c$, so we try to look for ways of avoiding them.
-In some cases, this can be achieved by noting that the projective representations of a group $G$ are equivalent to the ordinary representations of $G'$ its universal covering group, and in this case, we therefore elect to examine the representations of the universal cover instead.
+3. Working with projective representations isn't as easy as working with ordinary representations since they have the pesky phase factor c, so we try to look for ways of avoiding them.
+In some cases, this can be achieved by noting that the projective representations of a group G are equivalent to the ordinary representations of G its universal covering group, and in this case, we therefore elect to examine the representations of the universal cover instead.

 This is all very physically important.
-If we had only considered the ordinary representations of $\mathrm{SO}(3)$, then we would have missed the "half-integer spin" representations, namely those that arise when considering rotations on fermionic systems.
+If we had only considered the ordinary representations of SO(3), then we would have missed the "half-integer spin" representations, namely those that arise when considering rotations on fermionic systems.
 So, we must be careful to consider projective representations, and this naturally leads to looking for the universal cover.

 This post imported from StackExchange Physics at 2014-04-12 19:04 (UCT), posted by SE-user joshphysics